Yandex Cloud

 • --websql-access: Enables SQL queries against cluster databases from the Yandex Cloud management console using Yandex WebSQL.
 The default value is false.

 • --serverless-access: Enables cluster access from Yandex Cloud Functions.
 The default value is false.
-For more information about setting up access, see the Cloud Functions documentation.
+For more details on configuring access, see this Cloud Functions article.

 • --yandexquery-access: Enables cluster access from Yandex Query.
 This feature is at the Preview stage and provided upon request.